 The authorized capital of the Company consists of an unlimited number of common Shares ("Common Shares") without par value.
-As of April 17, 2023 (the Record Date and the date of this Information Circular), there are 154,640,386 Common Shares issued and outstanding.
-Common Shares are the Company's only class of Shares.
+As of April 19, 2024 (the Record Date and the date of this Information Circular), there are 227,575,785 Common Shares issued and outstanding.
+Common Shares are the Company's only class of Shares and the only securities of the Company to which voting rights are assigned.